© October, 2023

-How aware are you of what you are feeling in your body when you walk into a space?
+How aware are you of all the sensory input that happens in your body/mind when you walk into a space?
 Any space, outside or inside.

 Most people think of Feng Shui as synonymous with interior decoration & artistic design with an Asian flavor.
 However, feng shui is more than a pleasing appearance.

 Every culture on the planet has their own spiritual tradition of connecting buildings & man-made structures with nature and the cosmos.
 The idea that we are affected by our surrounding is universal.
 As above, so below and so it goes.
 The more one works with their environment, the easier life becomes.

 (In India, vaastu shastra was practiced.
 Their spatial map looks like this.
 (Geomancy & sacred geometry are both related fields that have their roots more in western culture.
 The medicine wheel might be the way native americans lined themselves up with the cosmos, which is the original intention of all of these disciplines, to align oneself with that which is greater as represented by sun, moon and all the planets in the night sky.)